Thermal dilepton production in collisional hot QCD medium in the presence of chromo-turbulent fields: Results and discussions

 Now, we study the strength of these collisional effects to the equilibrium dilepton yield by constructing a ratio as given below,

-Fig.~\ref{fig:RptM05} shows $R_{P_T}$ as a function of transverse momentum for various values of $Q$.
-We observe that the collisional contributions are negligible at low $p_T$.
-As expected, we observe a gradual increase in the contributions as we move towards high $p_T$.
+Fig.~\ref{fig:RptM05} shows $R_{p_T}$ as a function of transverse momentum for various values of $Q$. { We observe that the strength of collisional contributions are higher at large $p_T$ compared to lower $p_T$.
+As expected, we see a gradual increase in the collisional effects as we move towards high $p_T$.
 This trend remains the same for all values of $M$.
-Also, these corrections decrease as we increase the value of $Q$.
-For $M=0.5$ GeV, the contribution is less than $50\%$ upto $p_T=2$ GeV for all values of $Q$.
-For $Q=20$, the contribution varies from $\sim25\%$ to $\sim40\%$ for $p_T$ values $2$ to $3$ GeV.
+It is observed that the strength of collisional corrections decreases with increase in $Q$.
+At low $p_T$, $R_{p_T}$ is less than unity, which indicates that the corrections suppress the particle spectra at lower $p_T$ and the maximum suppression can be seen for $Q=10$ and minimum for $Q=30$. }

 Next, we compare the dilepton yields obtained for collisional and anomalous corrections in Fig.~\ref{fig:Mplot}.
-In doing so, we plot the yields for different $M$ values while fixing $Q=30$.
-Though the non-equilibrium collisional effects on spectra are significant, it is found to be lesser compared to that of the anomalous transport.
-At $p_T=2.5$ GeV, we observe $\sim5\%$ decrease in the collisional contribution for $M=1$ GeV.
-It is observed that this suppression in spectra increases with invariant mass.
-For e.g., at $p_T=0.5$ GeV, the suppression is $\sim6.5\%$ for $M=0.5$ GeV, while it is $\sim9\%$ for $M=1.5$ GeV.
-It is also seen that this difference is more significant for lower $p_T$ values.
-We note that the suppression found for $p_T>2$ GeV is less than $\sim6\%$ for all values of $M$.
+In doing so, we plot the yields for $M=1, 1.5$ GeV while fixing $Q=30$. {Though the strength of non-equilibrium collisional effects on spectra is appreciable at high $p_T$, it is found to be lesser compared to that of the anomalous transport.
+We note that, over entire $p_T$, the effect due to anomalous transport is more compared to the collisional case.
+At $p_T=2.5$ GeV and with $M=1$ GeV, we observe $\sim48.8\%$ increase in the yield in the presence of collisional effects, while for the same parameters the increment is $\sim54.8\%$ for the anomalous case. }